Micromégas: Plot

 The story is organized into seven brief chapters.
 The first describes Micromégas, whose name literally means "small-large", an inhabitant of a planet orbiting the star Sirius.
 Micromégas stands 120,000 royal feet (38.9 km) tall and his circumference at the waist is 50,000 royal feet (16.24 km).
 The Sirian's home world is calculated to be 21.6 million times greater in circumference than Earth using mathematical ratios in a passage intended to relativize Man's home on a cosmic scale.
-When he is almost 450 years old, approaching the end of what the inhabitants of the planet orbiting Sirius consider his childhood, Micromégas writes a scientific book examining the insects on his planet, which at 100 royal feet (32.5 m) are too small to be detected by ordinary Sirian microscopes, having already solved over fifty of Euclid's problems (eighteen more than Blaise Pascal) before the age of two-hundred-fifty years while studying at his planet's Jesuit college.
+When he is almost 450 years old, approaching the end of what the inhabitants of the planet orbiting Sirius consider his childhood and having already solved over fifty of Euclid's problems (eighteen more than Blaise Pascal) before the age of 250 years while studying at his planet's Jesuit college, Micromégas writes a scientific book examining the insects on his planet, which at 100 royal feet (32.5 m) are too small to be detected by ordinary Sirian microscopes.
 This book is considered heresy by his country's mufti, and after a 200-year trial, he is banished from the court for a term of 800 years.
 Micromégas takes this as an opportunity to travel between the various planets in a quest to develop his heart and his mind.

 Micromégas proceeds to begin his journey, traveling by taking advantage of gravity and "the forces of repulsion and attraction" (a reference endorsing the work of Sir Isaac Newton), and after extensive celestial travels he arrives on Saturn, where he befriends the native population and developed an intimate friendship with the secretary of the Academy of Saturn, a man less than a twentieth of his size (a "dwarf" standing only 6,000 royal feet or 1.95 km tall) and described as being clever but lacking the capacity for true genius.
 In the second chapter, they discuss the differences between their planets.
-The Saturnian has 72 senses while the Sirian has 1,000.
-The Saturnian lives for 15,000 Earth years while the Sirian lives for 10.5 million years; Micromégas reports that he has visited worlds where people live much longer than this, but who still consider their lifespans too short.
+The Saturnian has 72 senses while the Sirian has almost 1,000.
+The Saturnian lives for 15,000 Saturnian years while the Sirian lives 700 times longer; Micromégas reports that he has visited worlds where people live much longer than this, but who still consider their lifespans too short.
 All of this further relativizes the size of the Earth in relation to the extraterrestrials, but Micromégas also engages the Saturnian philosophically and found him disappointing.
 At the end of their conversation, they decide to take a philosophical journey together, and, in a comedic passage that begins chapter three, the Saturnian's mistress arrives with the intent of preventing her lover's departure.
 The Secretary woos her and she leaves to console herself with a local dandy.